 Offer your soul to God, make him an oblation of your fasting, so that your soul may be a pure offering, a holy sacrifice, a living victim, remaining your own and at the same time made over to God.
 Whoever fails to give this to God will not be excused, for if you are to give him yourself you are never without the means of giving.

 To make these acceptable, almsgiving must be added.
 Fasting bears no fruit unless it is watered by mercy.
 Fasting dries up when mercy dries up.
 Mercy is to fasting as rain is to earth.
 However much you may cultivate your heart, clear the soil of your nature, root out vices, sow virtues, if you do not release the springs of mercy, your fasting will bear no fruit.

 When you fast, if your mercy is thin your harvest will be thin; when you fast, what you pour out in almsgiving overflows into your barn.
 Therefore, do not lose by saving, but gather in by scattering.
 Give to the poor, and you give to yourself.
 You will not be allowed to keep what you have refused to give to others.

-This reading on almsgiving and its accompanying Lenten sacrifices is by St. Peter Chrysologus and is an excerpt from his Sermo 43: PL 52, 320, 322.
+This reading on almsgiving or mercy and its accompanying Lenten sacrifices is by St. Peter Chrysologus and is an excerpt from his Sermo 43: PL 52, 320, 322.
 It appears in the Roman Catholic Church for the Office of Readings for Tuesday of the third (3rd) week of Lent along with Exodus 32: 1-20.